-Security is a very important concern, especially in the environments most UltraMatrix switches are commonly installed in, such as data centers and server rooms.
-The UltraMatrix system can be secured with a unique configuration password allowing only authorized personnel access to the configuration menus and the system set-up functions, including creating and assigning users, profiles, and groups.
+Security is a very important concern especially in the environment most UltraMatrix switches are commonly installed in, such as data centers and server rooms.
+The UltraMatrix system can be secured with a unique configuration password allowing only authorized personnel access to the menus and the system set-up functions, including creating and assigning users, groups, and profiles.